Rakxit-Shetty/Rakxit-Shetty/README.md

     I'm not exceptionally gifted neither am i especially bright.
     I think i'm just curious about this bug on my new project which my professor took it as an undocumented feature.

-- 👀 I’m interested in Building digital assets which can exist on a cross platform level.
-- 🌱 I’m currently learning to reduce bugs in my Code😜
-- 💞️ I’m looking to collaborate on building high end Web application which could make my CV more attractive.
+-  I’m looking to collaborate on building high end Web application.
 - 📫 How to reach me https://in.linkedin.com/in/rakshit-shetty-7a7340203?trk=people-guest_people_search-card